rlwolfe/DB/README.md

 ----------- Stage 3 -----------

-Additional queries with 2/3 table joins were added to the file joins.sql with their timings below each query
+Additional queries with 2/3 table joins were added to the file joins.sql Joins.sql with their timings below each query

 Once the views were created and the queries added they all returned the following:
 INSERT 0 1